allegroai/clearml-docs/README.md

 ## Contributing (yes please!)

 **PRs are always welcomed** :heart:

-Good PR examples:
+Good PR examples
 * If you see something that is inaccurate or missing
 * A topic that interests you is not addressed
 * You feel that a guide would have made your life easier
 * Anything you know / experienced that might also help other community members